PEERS

 Current PEERS 2024/25

 Till Wittwer is an artist, writer and researcher.
 He creates research-based narratives exploring the ways in which “reality” is constructed.
-These narratives come in the form of lectures, performances, essays, publications, video, an —occasionally— games.
+These narratives come in the form of lectures, performances, essays, publications, video, and—occasionally—games.
 His background is in Theater Studies (at Freie Universität Berlin) and Fine Arts (at UdK Berlin).
 Till is also interested in forms of education and the subjects they create.
 Website: https://till-wittwer.net

 İrem Aydın (she/they) is an author and theater director from Turkey, currently based in Berlin.
 In their practice, they explore the intersections of queerness, migration, and futurism with a focus on speculative storytelling.
 They aim to deconstruct dominant narratives within speculative futures, particularly amplifying voices often sidelined in mainstream discourse.
 They actively explore the emancipatory potential inherent in reimagining storytelling across diverse mediums, employing poetry, fluidity, and sensory experiences.
 Website: www.irmaydin.com